cloudfoundry-attic/cf-docs/source/docs/running/architecture/uaa.html.md

 The database configuration for the common and scim modules is located at `common/src/test/resources/(mysql|postgresql).properties` and `scim/src/test/resources/(mysql|postgresql).properties`.

-## Inventory
+## <a id='projects'></a>UAA Projects ##

 There are actually several projects here, the main `uaa` server application and some samples:

-0. `common` is a module containing a JAR with all the business logic.
+* `common` is a module containing a JAR with all the business logic.
 It is used in the webapps below.

-1. `uaa` is the actual UAA server

-2. `gem` is a ruby gem (`cf-uaa-client`) for interacting with the UAA server

-3. `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps

-4. `app` (sample) is a user application that uses both of the above

-5. `login` (sample) is an application that performs authentication for the UAA acting as a back end service

-In Cloud Foundry terms

-* `uaa` provides an authentication service plus authorized delegation for back-end services and apps (by issuing OAuth2 access tokens).
+* `uaa` is the actual UAA server.  `uaa` provides an authentication service plus authorized delegation for back-end services and apps (by issuing OAuth2 access tokens).

+* `gem` is a ruby gem (`cf-uaa-client`) for interacting with the UAA server

-* `api` is a service that provides resources that other applications may wish to access on behalf of the resource owner (the end user).
+* `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps. `api` is a service that provides resources that other applications may wish to access on behalf of the resource owner (the end user)

-* `app` is a webapp that needs single sign on and access to the `api` service on behalf of users.
+* `app` (sample) is a user application that uses both of the above. `app` is a webapp that needs single sign on and access to the `api` service on behalf of users.

-* `login` is where Cloud Foundry administrators set up their authentication sources, e.g. LDAP/AD, SAML, OpenID (Google etc.) or social.
+* `login` (sample) is an application that performs authentication for the UAA acting as a back end service. `login` is where Cloud Foundry administrators set up their authentication sources, e.g. LDAP/AD, SAML, OpenID (Google etc.) or social.
 The `run.pivotal.io` platform uses a different implementation of the [login server](https://github.com/cloudfoundry/login-server).

-## UAA Server
+## <a id='uaa-server'></a>UAA Server ##

 The authentication service is `uaa`.
 It is a plain Spring MVC webapp.
 Deploy as normal in Tomcat or your container of choice, or execute `mvn tomcat:run` to run it directly from `uaa` directory in the source tree (make sure the common jar is installed first using `mvn install` from the common subdirectory or from the top level directory).
 When running with maven it listens on port 8080.